Last updated:

 However, as the effects of climate change increase, disasters continue to shirk the expected seasonal rules, occurring with ever-increasing frequency and intensity.

 We cannot share information on every fire across the continent.
-CDP typically focuses our coverage on fires that significantly impact the surrounding areas and environment and affect residents, especially at-risk populations.
+CDP typically focuses our coverage on fires that significantly impact the communities and affect residents, especially at-risk populations.

 (Photo by Ross Stone on Unsplash)